-Proposition 1 holds because reference points that are strongest on the dimensions that favor x relative to y are the ones that direct the most attention towards these dimensions.
-Increased attention leads to higher weighting which then amplifies any differences in valuation on these goods.
+Proposition 1 holds because reference points that are strongest on the attributes that favor x relative to y are the ones that direct the most attention towards these attributes.
+Increased attention leads to higher weighting which then amplifies any differences in valuation on these attributes.